buddhist-uni/buddhist-uni.github.io/_tags/nibbana.md

 parents: [function]
 ---

-The unconditional happiness which is the goal of Buddhist practice.
+The unconditional happiness that constitutes the goal of Buddhist practice.